On this page

 Can I file Form 1419 if I've already left the country or my situation has changed?

-Consult the official Form 1419 instructions to assess if your specific circumstances permit you to submit an application.
+Consult the official instructions for Form 1419 to assess if your specific circumstances permit you to apply.

 Do I need to file Form 1419 if I'm only updating my address or contact information?